 Credit Report Red Flags

-Ken Lin, CEO of Credit Karma, shared information with The Balance on the items in a credit report may appear as red flags to employers.
+Ken Lin, founder and CEO of Credit Karma, shared information with The Balance Careers on the items in a credit report that may appear as red flags to employers.
 These red flags include:

 What to Do If You’re Worried About a Pre-Employment Credit Check

 Familiarize yourself with your credit report.
 Under the Fair Credit Reporting Act, you’re entitled to a free credit report from each of the three major credit reporting agencies every 12 months.
 These reports contain similar information to the employment-screening report that would be available to a prospective employer.
 (You can also get your free FICO score, but that’s less relevant to your employment situation.)

 Fix anything that’s incorrect.
 A 2012 study from the FTC found that one in five American consumers had an error on one of their three credit reports.
 Five percent of consumers had an error that was serious enough to lead to them paying higher rates on loans.
 It’s possible that a mistake is all that’s standing between you and getting hired.

 Don’t be scared off by a potential issue on your credit report.
 What seems serious to you might not phase an employer.
 Or, you might be able to provide a reasonable explanation for a negative item and convince the hiring manager.
 If you think the employer is using credit reporting as a cover for more discriminatory practices, don’t hesitate to contact the Equal Employment Opportunity Commission.
 They can determine if the employer is using credit reporting as a viable part of its screening process related to business necessity.